-- International Equity-All Country Managers For the year ended August 31, 2021, investment is made using commingled funds.
+- International Equity-Emerging Markets Managers For the year ended August 31, 2022, investment is made with commingled funds.
 As such, the investment guidelines are governed by the fund's prospectus.
-The portfolio will invest primarily in equity-related securities of issuers that are located in, or that do significant business in countries other than the United States, including emerging market countries.
+For the year ended August 31, 2022, the portfolio will invest in equity and equity-related securities of at least 80% of its assets in issuers that are located in, or that do significant business in emerging market countries.
 The portfolio will invest in securities denominated in the currencies of a variety of countries, including emerging market countries.
-For the year ended August 31, 2021, the maximum position size will be 6% in any one company.
-The maximum position size will be 35% in any one country.
-The maximum emerging markets weight is the MSCI ACWI ex-US IMI Index weight plus 15%.
-No International Equity-All Country was held at August 31, 2022. - International Equity-Emerging Markets Managers For the year ended August 31, 2021, investment is made with commingled funds.
-As such, the investment guidelines are governed by the fund's prospectus.
-For the year ended August 31, 2021, the portfolio will invest in equity and equity-related securities of at least 80% of its assets in issuers that are located in, or that do significant business in emerging market countries.
-The portfolio will invest in securities denominated in the currencies of a variety of countries, including emerging market countries.
 The maximum position size will be 6% in any one company.
 The maximum position size will be 20% in any one county.
-No International Equity-Emerging Markets was held at August 31, 2022. - International Equity-All County Small Cap Managers For the year ended August 31, 2021, investment is made using commingled funds.
+No International Equity-Emerging Markets was held at August 31, 2023. - International Equity-All County Small Cap Managers For the year ended August 31, 2022, investment is made using commingled funds.
 As such, the investment guidelines are governed by the fund's prospectus.
-For the year ended August 31, 2021, the portfolio will invest primarily in equity and equity-related securities of issuers that are located in, or that do significant business in countries other than the United States, including emerging market countries.
+For the year ended August 31, 2022, the portfolio will invest primarily in equity and equity-related securities of issuers that are located in, or that do significant business in countries other than the United States, including emerging market countries.
 The portfolio will invest in securities denominated in the currencies of a variety of countries, including emerging market countries.
 The maximum position size will be 6% in any one company.
 The maximum position size will be 35% in any one country.
 The maximum emerging markets weight is the MSCI ACWI ex-US Small Cap Index weight plus 15%.
-No International Equity-All County Small Cap was held at August 31, 2022. - International Equity-All County ex-U.S. Investable Markets Index Managers This investment will be passively managed.
+No International Equity-All County Small Cap was held at August 31, 2023. - International Equity-All County ex-U.S. Investable Markets Index Managers This investment will be passively managed.
 Permissible investment are MSCI ACWI ex-U.S. IMI Index commingled funds or EFTs.
 As such, the investment guidelines will be governed by the fund's governing documents.
-No International Equity-All Country ex-U.S. Investable Market Index was held at August 31, 2021. - International Equity-All County ex-U.S. Investable Markets Managers This investment will be made using a commingled fund.
+No International Equity-All Country ex-U.S. Investable Market Index was held at August 31, 2023. - International Equity-All County ex-U.S. Investable Markets Managers This investment will be made using a commingled fund.
 As such, the investment guidelines will be governed by the fund's governing documents.
 The Portfolio will invest primarily in equity and equity-related securities of issuers that are located in, or that do significant business in, countries other than the United States, including emerging market countries.
-No International Equity-All Country ex-U.S. Investable Market was held at August 31, 2021.
+No International Equity-All Country ex-U.S. Investable Market was held at August 31, 2023. - Fixed Income Core Index Managers Investments are passively managed and are made using commingled funds.
+As such, the investment guidelines are governed by the fund's prospectus.
+For August 31, 2023 permissible investments are Bloomberg Aggregate Bond Index commingled funds or ETFs.
+For August 31, 2022 permissible investments are Barclays Capital Aggregate Index commingled funds or ETFs.

-NOTE 3: DEPOSITS, CASH EQUIVALENTS, INVESTMENTS AND SECURITY LENDING (Continued)
+Note 3: DEPOSITS, CASH EQUIVALENTS, INVESTMENTS AND SECURITY LENDING (Continued)